 Are you on the hummus bandwagon?
 If not, jump aboard!
-Hummus is a delicious, heart-healthy snack!
-I adore hummus, and apparently, the world is also having a love affair with hummus.
+It seems the entire world is having a love affair with hummus, which we totally support!
+Hummus is a super delicious and heart-healthy snack.
 According to The New York Times, the hummus industry has grown from a $5 million dollar business 15 years ago, to one that totaled $530 million at U.S. food retailers in 2012.
 Yowza!

 Hummus is quite easy to make as it consists of only a few ingredients that can be added to a food processor, and VOILA!, you have a delicious healthy dip.
-I am a fan of black bean hummus, zucchini hummus, and sweet potato hummus, but I always return to this Beet and Garlic Hummus.
-Its vibrant color seems magically playful; you may even get your kiddos to fall in love with pink hummus!
+You can play with the taste, adding more garlic (for the garlic lovers) and/or more tahini for a stronger sesame flavor.

 2. When beets are cooked and cooled, place in food processor.
 Skins are edible, so feel free to blend the beetroot skins and all!
 Blend until only small bits remain.